SPINNING FISHING COMBOS

 3. Weight

-it’s cheaper competitor reels.
-This is an important quality because a lighter reel will mean less fatigue, and
+cheaper competitor reels.
+This is an important quality because a lighter reel will mean less fatigue, and less

-less strain on your wrist and forearm muscle.
-A heavy reel can also cause joint stress and fatigue with heavy
+strain on your wrist and forearm muscle.
+A heavy reel can also cause joint stress and fatigue with heavy use.

 online stores, and many reel packages will list the weight of the reel to show you a comparison between reels